navvvgupta/InstaShare/README.md

-<h1 align="center" id="title">IntraShare Decentralized P2P File Sharing Platofrm</h1>
+<h1 align="center" id="title">InstaShare Decentralized P2P File Sharing Platofrm</h1>

-<p id="description">IntraShare is a decentralized peer-to-peer (P2P) file-sharing platform inspired by the popular Local DC++ system.
-Designed to facilitate seamless data exchange within a local network IntraShare empowers users with a suite of robust features that streamline the process of sharing and managing files.</p>
+<p id="description">InstaShare is a decentralized peer-to-peer (P2P) file-sharing platform inspired by the popular Local DC++ system.
+Designed to facilitate seamless data exchange within a local network InstaShare empowers users with a suite of robust features that streamline the process of sharing and managing files.</p>

 <h2>🧐 Features</h2>

 Here're some of the project's best features:

-*   Decentralized Network: IntraShare operates on a decentralized network ensuring that there is no single point of failure.
+*   Decentralized Network: InstaShare operates on a decentralized network ensuring that there is no single point of failure.
 Users can connect directly with one another to share files without relying on a central server.
 *   Real-time Chat: The platform is equipped with an integrated chat feature that allows users to communicate with one another in real-time.
 *   Multiple File Sharing: -Hub allows users to share multiple files simultaneously.
 Whether you're distributing large datasets or sharing media files the platform handles it with ease.
 *   Download Management: -Hub includes advanced download management features such as the ability to pause and resume downloads.
 This ensures that even if a connection is interrupted the download can be resumed from where it left off without any data loss.